ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 This double top is considered a bearish pattern and one should look for selling opportunities.

-This is doubly confirmed if a similar signaliing candlestick occurs there.
+This is doubly confirmed if a similar signaling candlestick occurs there.

 2. #### The triple top and bottoms
 Similar to double bottoms and tops accept the prices are tested thrice.
 Same implications too.